 One step at a time

-There are different ways of migrating your files and folders to SharePoint from your Shared Drives.
+There are different ways of migrating your files and folders from your Shared Drives to SharePoint.

 The worst thing we could do, is take all our files and folders to SharePoint in one shot without assigning content types or properties.
 I have heard many stories and even seen it where the SharePoint admins say “We’ll re arrange everything once it’s migrated to SharePoint”.